Last Updated on November 19, 2019

 During arthroscopy, the integrity of all the structures is checked.
 If there is a partial tear in supraspinatus tendon, fragmented and torn tissue is debrided.

 If there is no rotator cuff disruption, the coracoacromial ligament is smooth, subacromial space is adequate, then the diagnosis of subacromial impingement is unlikely.
 In this case, subacromial decompression is not performed.

 Patients with evidence of impingement perform better with surgery.
-Results of subacromial decompression are poor in young high-performance athletets.
+Results of subacromial decompression are poor in young high-performance athletes.

-After initial recuperation patient is put on stretch and range of motion exercises and gradually progress to strengtheing exercises to enable the return to work or sports.
+After initial recuperation patient is put on stretch and range of motion exercises and gradually progress to strengthening exercises to enable the return to work or sports.